noir-lang/noir/docs/docs/developers/contracts/writing_contracts/functions/context.md

 ## Max Block Number

 Some data structures impose time constraints, e.g. they may make it so that a value can only be changed after a certain delay.
 Interacting with these in private involves creating proofs that are only valid as long as they are included before a certain future point in time.
-To achieve this, the `request_max_block_number` function can be used to set this property:
+To achieve this, the `set_tx_max_block_number` function can be used to set this property:

 #include_code max-block-number /noir-projects/aztec-nr/aztec/src/context/private_context.nr rust